cheoljoo/problemSolving/leetcode/README.md

   - O(N)
   - but , i used the dictionay with size of array.   is it a constant extra space?
 (NO)

-# 10. Plus One
+# 10. Plus One - easy
 - easy : Array
 - You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
 The digits are ordered from most significant to least significant in left-to-right order.
 The large integer does not contain any leading 0's.
   - Increment the large integer by one and return the resulting array of digits.
 - https://leetcode.com/explore/interview/card/top-interview-questions-easy/92/array/559/
 - [plusOne.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/plusOne.py) : passed

-# 11. Remove Nth Node From End of List (Linked List)
+# 11. Remove Nth Node From End of List (Linked List) - easy
 - easy : Linked List
 - Given the head of a linked list, remove the nth node from the end of the list and return its head.
 - https://leetcode.com/explore/interview/card/top-interview-questions-easy/93/linked-list/603/
 - [removeNthFromEnd.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/removeNthFromEnd.py) : passed

-# 12. Convert Sorted Array to Binary Search Tree (Trees : Height-Balanced Binary Search Trees)
+# 12. Convert Sorted Array to Binary Search Tree (Trees : Height-Balanced Binary Search Trees) - easy
 - easy : Trees , but it is not AVL.
 - Height-Balanced Binary Search Trees : AVL(creator:Adelson-Velsky and Landis) Tree : https://www.programiz.com/dsa/avl-tree
   - [avl.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/avl.py)